Gokulakrishnan-r/GUVI/README.md

 # GUVI
-Login and New Account Registration Clubbed in a single Page
+A User Understandable design for Login and New Account Registration Clubbed in a single Page Front end has been completed.
 Working on Backend